 Front End Alignment: Toe Adjustment

 In the illustration, the toe angle is represented by an imaginary line drawn down the center of the tire and another imaginary line down the vehicle's center.
 If the tire is toed in, the two imaginary lines intersect.
-If the tire is toed out, the line angles away from the center of the vehicle.
+If the tire is toed out, the line angles away from the vehicle's center.

 To adjust the toe on a vehicle with a typical rack and pinion system, loosen the nut on the inner tie rod about a half-inch from the outer tie rod end.
 Loosen the clamp holding the bellows boot and make sure the boot is free (not sticking) to the inner tie rod.
 Rotate the inner tie rod.